OswaldMG/MotionDetector/README.md

 # MoveDetector
 ## [Introduction]
-This project was carried out with the purpose of testing the functionalities of the OpenCV library in c/c++.
+This project was carried out with the purpose of testing the functionalities of the OpenCV library in <code>c/c++</code>.
 This so that we could use a computer webcam as a motion sensor, to make the project more interesting the team decided to add a video game in which this motion detector functionality would be implemented, and what a more ideal game would be than "Just-Dance", one where to play you must move so that the device captures your movements.
-This would be our goal, to emulate "Just-Dance" to make it work without the need of a game console itself.
+This would be our goal, to emulate <code>"Just-Dance"</code> to make it work without the need of a game console itself.

 ## [How to use it]
 1. First, you have to had been downloaded Visual Studio and OpenCV